jleonard/brainless/README.md

 # Brainless
 ##A collection of .less utilities and conveniences.

-> Brainless provides you with a number of grouped mixins to assist with rapid .css development.
+> Brainless provides you with a number of grouped mixins to accelerate rapid .css development.

+### Design philosophy
+This is not intended to be a catch-call framework for css development.
+Instead there are 9 [namespaced](http://lesscss.org/features/#features-overview-feature-namespaces-and-accessors) mixin collections that provide basic conveniences.

 ### The mixins are organized into 9 groups
 * **_animation.less** shorthands for managing keyframe animations